A non-reciprocal model for morphogenesis in symbiosis

+\textit{--- Emerging morphologies for $\Delta \varepsilon>0$.} We have shown that when $\Delta \varepsilon>0$ the interaction between a single symbiont particle and a deformable model cell can lead to the extrusion of membrane protrusions (Figs.~\ref{fig:fig2}-\ref{fig:fig3}).
+To determine how the simultaneous interaction with multiple symbiont particles impacts these deformations, we pick a point in the morphology diagram deep within the protrusion region (i.e., $\varepsilon_{hs}/k_BT = 20$ and $\Delta \varepsilon/k_BT=10$), and vary the number of symbionts $N_S$ in contact with the membrane.
+The resulting protrusions are shown in Fig.~\ref{fig:fig4}A.

+At low symbiont coverage, protrusion growth is mostly independent of the presence of other symbionts.
+These protrusions however become shorter with increasing $N_S$, as evidenced by the decrease in vesicle asphericity (Fig.~\ref{fig:fig4}A, pink line).
+This is due to a decrease in the membrane area available to accommodate deformations as $N_S$ grows.
+At intermediate values of $N_S$, we identify a second regime for protrusion formation shown by the increase in membrane asphericity, which requires symbionts to locally aggregate in order to yield a larger $f_S$, and overcome the barrier for protrusion extrusion.
+Interestingly, these protrusions can develop branches, as each symbiont particle in the aggregate will interact with different patches of membrane along the main extrusion.
+Finally, at high symbiont coverage, membrane tension is so large that the symbionts cannot overcome the barrier for protrusion formation.
+Protrusions are then suppressed.

-\textit{Emerging morphologies for $\Delta \varepsilon<0$.} The deformations that emerge for $\Delta \varepsilon < 0$ greatly depend on the reference strength $\varepsilon_{sh}$, as it dictates the membrane wrapping around the symbiont, and consequently, the symbiotic force available to remodel the membrane (Fig.~\ref{fig:fig2}).
-Based on the results in Fig.~\ref{fig:fig3}A, we focus on the case of weak interaction strength, i.e., $\varepsilon_{hs}/k_B T = 2$, because it allows for a larger range of non-symmetric (non-budded) clusters.
+\textit{--- Emerging morphologies for $\Delta \varepsilon<0$.} Results in Fig.~\ref{fig:fig2} show that the deformations that emerge for $\Delta \varepsilon < 0$ greatly depend on the parameter $\varepsilon_{sh}$, which dictates the extent of the membrane wrapping around the symbiont, and consequently, the remodelling force available to deform the model cell (Fig.~\ref{fig:fig3}C).
+Here focus on the deformations that emerge when symbiont particles weakly interact with the model cell, namely, $\varepsilon_{sh}/k_B T = 2$, since it allows for a larger range of non-symmetric (non-budded) interacting clusters, and consequently, a more diverse set of morphologies.

+The morphology diagram that emerges is very rich in dynamic phases (Fig.~\ref{fig:fig4}B).
+We again find that at low symbiont coverage, each symbiont generates its own independent deformation.
+In such regime, we observe the formation of invaginations which transition into symbiont budding with increasing $|\Delta \varepsilon|$, as in the single-symbiont case.
+Nonetheless, as the number of symbionts $N_S$ increases, the surface of the model vesicle starts to couple the dynamics of the group of symbionts.